ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

     The list of instances that are available on {{site.data.keyword.cloud_notm}} is displayed.

 4. Select your instance.
-Then, click **Open Dashboard**.
+Then, click **Open dashboard**.

 The first time that you launch the monitoring UI, you might get a set of screens.
 Click **Next**, and **Complete Onboarding**.

-If the monitoring agent is configured successfully, in the **EXPLORE** view you can see your bare metal server in the **Hosts and Containers** section.
+If the monitoring agent is configured successfully, in the **Explore** view you can see your bare metal server in the **Hosts and Containers** section.

 ![Explore view](images/monitor-baremetal-img1.png "Explore view")